kmgas/MDRTB-contacts-UK/index.md

 The index patient section has been developed in line with the current WHO DHIS2 TB case surveillance platform.

 <img align="left" src="img/tb_case_surv.jpeg">

+  The TB clinic name is the name of the treating health centre.

+The NTBS number is the unique number given to the TB patient by the TB programme.

+    Do not leave any answers blank.
+If you do, you will not be able to proceed to the next step.

+    If the index patient’s details are similar to another previously entered case, a blue box will appear warning you about a possible duplication.
+Please enter all patient details and then check if the possible duplicate is an exact match by clicking on "view candidate".